department-of-veterans-affairs/vets-design-system-documentation/src/_templates/forms/intro.md

 ## Structure

-### H1
+### Title

-The H1 plain language title of benefit makes it clear to the user the benefit they are applying for.
+The plain language title of a form makes it clear to the user the benefit they are applying for.
+The title is limited to 52 characters.
 For example:

 > File for [name of benefit]